Prior To Means BEFORE: An Amendment to N.C. Gen. Stat 108C-5(i) and Renovating the Leaning Tower of Pisa

 Perhaps the leaning Tower of Pisa will lean a little more in the future despite the renovations…

-Posted on August 29, 2014, in Administrative Law Judge, Administrative Remedies, Audits, Behavioral health, CPT Codes, DHHS, Division of Medical Assistance, Extrapolations, General Assembly, Health Care Providers and Services, HMS, Hospital Medicaid Providers, Hospitals, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, Medicare, Medicare Attorney, NC, NCGS 108C, NCGS 108C-5, North Carolina, OAH, RAC, RAC Audits, Regulatory Audits, Session Law 2014-100, Tentative Notices of Overpayment and tagged Administrative Law Judge, Audit, Behavioral health, DHHS, Division of Medical Assistance, DMA, Extrapolation, General Assembly, Health care, Health care provider, Hospital Audit, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, N.C.
+Posted on August 29, 2014, in Administrative Law Judge, Administrative Remedies, Behavioral health, CPT Codes, Division of Medical Assistance, Extrapolations, General Assembly, Health Care Providers and Services, HMS, Hospital Medicaid Providers, Hospitals, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicaid Providers, Medicaid Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, NC, NC DHHS, NCGS 108C, NCGS 108C-5, North Carolina, OAH, RAC, RAC Audits, Regulatory Audits, Tentative Notices of Overpayment and tagged Administrative Law Judge, Audit, Behavioral health, Division of Medical Assistance, DMA, Extrapolation, General Assembly, Health care, Health care provider, Hospital Audit, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, N.C.
 Gen. Stat.
-108C-5, NC Medicaid, North Carolina, OAH, Office of Administrative Hearings, RAC, RAC Audit, Tentative Notice of Overpayment.
+108C-5, NC DHHS, NC Medicaid, North Carolina, OAH, Office of Administrative Hearings, RAC, RAC Audit, Tentative Notice of Overpayment.
 Bookmark the permalink.
 Leave a comment.